vaxann/abramenko.me/content/experience/_index.md

 ## Leading engineer at <a href="https://www.so-ups.ru/en/" target="_blank">SO UPS</a> · Full-time, Moscow · On-site
 *Apr 2009 - Aug 2011*

-PSM Finist Simulator to operate power systems and oversaw the testing of PSM (OTS) for SCADA/EMS.
-Developing monitored power system models through frequent development and maintenance of interfaces.
+- PSM Finist Simulator to operate power systems and oversaw the testing of PSM (OTS) for SCADA/EMS.
+- Developing monitored power system models through frequent development and maintenance of interfaces.

-*(C#, PHP, UML, MsSQL)*
+*(C#, UML, MsSQL)*

 ## C++ Developer at <a href="https://www.ntc-power.ru/" target="_blank">VNIIE</a> · Part-time, Moscow · On-site
 *2006 - Apr 2009*